 Welcome to your guide on how to thrive in Shanghai.

-I chose to do Primal Life Coach certification over all the other holistic courses as Primal Course by Mark Sisson isn't just a diet - it is a way of life that is ruled by 10 laws, which provided me with the necessary steps during my transition.
-It's about looking at the full picture not just one aspect of our lifestyle.
+I chose to do Primal Health Coach certification over all the other holistic courses as Primal Course by Mark Sisson isn't just a diet - it is a way of life that is ruled by 10 laws, which provided me with the foundation during my transition.
+Remember though this is just a start…

 The 10 laws

 1. Eat plants and animals

 2. Avoid poisonous things

 3. Move frequently

 6. Get plenty of sleep